dletorey/rebuild/src/posts/music/Live/obscure-pet-shop-boys.md

 We arrived in Camden at 16:30 and there was already 100s in the queue for the gig that the doors were 18:00.
 By the time Sarah and I had eaten and returned to the queue, at 17:30, it had more than doubled and was all the way around the corner.
 Once the doors opened it was still nearly an hour before we got inside the venue.

-- Sexy Northerner
-- A Dream of a better tomorrow

 ## Merchandise

 Once in there was a merch stand, in the usual place at the bottom of the stairs, which had a green tour shirt and hoodie that read _Obscure Pet Shop Boys_ there were also a couple of obscure track specific shirts: